By: Marilyn L. Davis

 Relapsing and Phase One

-There are some of you who do not believe you have a problem and will test that theory with another use.
+Some of you do not believe you have a problem and will test that theory with another use.
 Some of you will show a sense of uniqueness, entitlement, or arrogance.

 Identifying commonality, coping mechanisms, and exploring change is frightening for all people.
 Replacing with a common language, communication skills, and shoring up defenses with healthy alternatives help defend against relapse.

 Phase Two: Self-discovery

-Self-discovery is the beginning of accountability for your actions, a resolution on your painful past, and understanding of the ingrained, habituated patterns of our thoughts, feelings, and find forgiveness for themselves and others.
+Self-discovery is the beginning of accountability for your actions.
+We can find a resolution for our painful past, as well as understanding the ingrained, habituated patterns of our thoughts, feelings, and behaviors.

 Phase Three: Healing

 Healing from our addictions take time.
 It is not always a smooth linear progression.
 There will be times that negative thinking, fears, and impatience recur.
-It is during these times that complacency can become problematic, and most people have to renew their commitment to recovery.
+During these times, complacency can become problematic, and most people have to renew their commitment to recovery.

 It is often necessary for people to take a step back and check how far they have come.
-But also realize what you will be facing if you create drama with a relapse or acting out to get excitement in your life.
+But also realize what they will be facing if they create drama with a relapse or act out to get excitement in their life.

 Phase Four: Renewal, Restoration, and Repair